The evolution of field based probe testing – Using your Multi-Medix Probe Test Tool

 “A paper clip was designed to hold paper together – the Multi-Medix Probe Test Tool is designed to test ultrasound probes in the field, helping engineers identify gross defects”.

 Shaped liked a US Army “dog tag”, the Multi-Medix ultrasound probe test tool allows field engineers to test probes effectively.
-The test tool is being distributed, free of charge, to everyone registering for the Multi-Medix ultrasound probe testing webinars.
 Read on to find out how to the tool enables engineers to achieve consistent probe test results AND find 100% of gross faults in the field.

 From paperclip to “dog tag”

 Biomeds & clinical engineers may be familiar with the “paper clip” test.
 In 1989, Goldstein demonstrated in a research paper that this household object can test a linear array on an ultrasound probe.
 However, it does have it’s shortcomings: